Lucozade Energy is a popular drink from pharmaceutical group GlaxoSmithKline. The drink has a large market in the UK, Australia, and New Zealand.

-This was a drink that really surprised me, Lucozade has been a part of my life for as long as I can remember and it only really ever came it two flavours.
+This was a drink that really surprised me, Lucozade has been a part of my life for as long as I can remember and it only really ever came it two flavors.

-The infamous original flavour that tasted like nothing original at all and of course the Orange flavour that I spent most of childhood downing.
+The infamous original flavor that tasted like nothing original at all and of course the Orange flavor that I spent most of childhood downing.
 This drink, however, unlike the other two had a very definitive taste and aroma.

 So I cracked open a Lucozade Cherry and gave it a good sniff.
 As with wine, if energy drinks smell fowl then they normally taste the same.
 When I did this I got a strong waft of cherry and it reminded me instantly of Cherry Drops and cherry cough sweets.
 Although a little bit overpowering at first, I took a good long gulp and was pleasantly surprised.
 It tasted like it smelled.
 It was like drinking cherry jam which is a really nice feeling to be honest.

 The taste itself was really rather sweet and if you lack the sweet tooth this isn’t a drink for you.
 After finishing the first one, I went straight onto the next and downed that pretty quickly as well and I have to say by this point the taste was getting a little overbearing.
 I don’t think it’s a drink that can be had in to large a quantity.
 As with any quick succession of drinks the ensuing belching tasted like cherry ice cream which was pleasant, I guess, but really got on my nerves as it started to make me feel some what queasy.

 Now I’m not saying this is the effect that everyone will get, but I drank Lucozade Cherry like I do after a rugby match which is to just down a couple and I’m good to go.
 I have to say this had a different effect on me.
 It was a lot harder to stomach the sweetness in comparison to the other flavors as an after sport drink.